Edmond Loness

 Visitation will be from 4 to 8 p.m.
 Monday, Oct.
-21, at Ford and Young Funeral Home in Perryville and will continue from 8 to 11 a.m.
+21, and from 8 to 11 a.m.
 Tuesday, Oct.
-22, at the funeral home.
+22, at Ford and Young Funeral Home in Perryville.

 Funeral will be at 11 a.m.
 Tuesday, Oct.
 22, at the funeral home, with the Rev. Eric Laffoon officiating.
+Burial will be at Home Cemetery in Perryville.

 Connect with the Southeast Missourian Newsroom: